 Grading System: Letters

 Passing Grade: The standard, minimum passing grade for University Arts and Sciences students is a D (50%).
-However, most institutions will require a minimum grade of C (60%) to consider transfer credit.
+See below for grade requirements related to transfer credit.

 Percentage of Individual Work: 100